You are here because you have a question or two about DStv extra view. So, I took some time to describe the idea of DStv

 How do you connect DStv extra view cables?

 Once you connect all the decoders to the LNB, proceed to link the decoders using a heartbeat or communication cable.
-The heartbeat cable will be used by the primary decoder to periodically send a heartbeat signal to the secondary decoders to confirm the connection.
+The primary decoder uses a heartbeat cable to send a heartbeat signal every 2 – 3 minutes to a secondary decoder to confirm the connection.
 If there is no heartbeat signal then the secondary decoder will display the E143 error.

 If you are using a universal twin LNB then you will need to connect a communication cable from the RF port of the primary decoder to the RF ports of the secondary decoders.
 The communication cable will allow the heartbeat signal to move from the primary decoder to the secondary decoder.
 If you want to link 3 decoders and additional TV points then you can use a triple view splitter.

 Remember the primary decoder should always be on at all times for the extra view to work.
 Otherwise, the secondary decoders will display an error message that says “waiting for communication from the primary decoder“.